vstehle/u-boot-manifest/README.rst

 U-Boot Image Builder Manifest
 =============================

+Manifest of git repositories to be used with the U-Boot+TFA build scripts.
-This is a simple tool for build Arm firmware images from U-Boot, Trusted Firmware A, and the Linux devicetree repo.
-It uses the git 'repo' tool to clone a copy of each project and a Makefile to build for various Arm targets.
+It uses the git 'repo' tool to clone a copy of each project and a Makefile from the `u-boot-tfa-build` project to build for various Arm targets.
+See the `https://github.com/glikely/u-boot-tfa-build` repo for more details.

 Using this tool
 ---------------
-This tool uses the git 'repo' tool to build firmware.
+This tool uses the git 'repo' tool.
 Install repo first

 To initialize the build environment, create a new working directory